VACCINATIONS

 PUPPY VACCINATIONS

-We recommend that they should have their initial vaccinations from 7-8 weeks of age with their second vaccination 2-4 weeks later
+We recommend starting your puppy’s initial vaccinations from 7–8 weeks of age, with their second injection following 2–4 weeks later

 They will be fully protected 2-4 weeks after their final injection against Parvovirus, Distemper, Parainfluenza, Hepatitis and Leptospirosis